The 10 best Halo games of all time

 Release year: 2009

 ODST doesn't even let you play as a Spartan, yet it solidifies a decent spot on this list as a jazzy, essential part of the Halo legacy.
 You get a different perspective on the battle against the Covenant.
-You aren't an invincible, genetically-altered super soldier – you're just a guy who probably went down to the local recruiting office and signed up for the USNC.
+You aren't an invincible, genetically altered super soldier – you're just a guy who probably went down to the local recruiting office and signed up for the USNC.
 As such, you can't jump as high, survive as much punishment, or dual-wield weapons like the Chief.
 Who cares, though?
 Those shortcomings just makes your ODST stand out from the superhuman crowd.

 Halo 3: ODST pulls together an engaging story that mixes the series' open-ended shooting with a detective-style story.
 Your character, the Rookie, becomes separated from his squad, and is subsequently knocked unconscious.
 When he awakes, he's forced to piece together the events caused by the shockwave from the Covenant ship's destructive departure over the city of New Mombasa.
 The campaign neatly ties into Halo 3's story, making it essential if you want to keep up with the overarching narrative.
-ODST is anything but the same old Halo game, and with a set of story missions you can tackle in any order you like, spread across a evocative sandbox-like city, this is perhaps the bravest entry in the franchise.
+ODST is anything but the same old Halo game, and with a set of story missions you can tackle in any order you like, spread across an evocative sandbox-like city, this is perhaps the bravest entry in the franchise.

 4. Halo Infinite